 Learning to dive is no rocket science

-Our training programme starts in October and lasts until spring.
-You will start with theory lessons that is usually given prior to the snorkelling training.
+Our training program starts in October and lasts until spring.
+You will start with theory lessons that is usually given prior to the snorkeling training.
 During theory lessons you learn about diving equipment, safety, health issues, diving techniques and so on.
 In the pool we will teach you how to snorkel and you will learn the basic scuba diving skills.
-The snorkelling training helps you to get comfortable with swimming and breathing under water.
-In addition, you will have pool lessons with scuba gear so you can familiarise yourself with the equipment.
+The snorkeling training helps you to get comfortable with swimming and breathing under water.
+In addition, you will have pool lessons with scuba gear so you can familiarize yourself with the equipment.
 This ensures that you feel comfortable with diving before you start making outdoor dives.

 When you have completed your indoor training, which is usually around April, you will be ready for the real deal!
 Your outdoors scuba diving education will commence in one of the freshwater lakes in the vicinity of Groningen.
 During these Ad Fundum Weekends, you can work towards your first diving license at your own pace.
 Ad Fundum Weekends will be organized during the diving season, which lasts from April to October.
 On top of this, we organize frequent diving trips to Zeeland where you can further advance your diving skills, for example, by diving in tidal waters or in (much) deeper waters.

 Ad Fundum is part of the Nederlandse Onderwatersport Bond (the “NOB”, the Dutch Association for Underwater Sports).
 As the NOB is affiliated with the international organization CMAS (Confédération Mondiale des Activités Subaquatiques), our diving licenses are accepted worldwide.
 CMAS can be compared with other international organizations like PADI, NAUI and SSI.
 Do you already have a license from one of these organizations?
 You can continue diving with us at a predetermined CMAS level and can even commence your education in the CMAS system.